Skip to main content

 Choose your city by clearing blockers in order: legal route first, work setup second, operations third, shortlist last.
 In week one, the better city is usually the one with less friction, not more buzz.

 Before any deposit or long stay, verify your entry route and what work activity it appears to allow.
 Confirm your status, whether a Digital Nomad Visa is relevant, and what the official source says about stay terms and required documents.
-If anything is unclear, note it as: "Add current requirement after verification," and do not treat rankings or blog roundups as final legal guidance.
+If anything is unclear, treat the route as unresolved until the visa-route details are verified from official immigration, consular, legal, or source records.

 If you cannot clearly answer "What route am I using?" and "Which documents are still pending?" you are not choosing between Mexico City, Medellin, and Buenos Aires yet.
 You are still clearing a blocker.